 I HIGHLY RECOMMEND this show not be for viewers under the age of at least 16.
-The show’s themes range from alcoholism to murder, terrorism, suicide and self-hatred.
+The show’s themes range from alcoholism to murder, terrorism, suicide, and self-hatred.

 That being said, it is hilarious.

-The show toys with thought-provoking themes like existentialism and nihilism through the fact that there are an unlimited number of other universes with other Ricks and other Morties, so many so that in order to hide from their respective Galactic Governments’ influence, there is a Council of Ricks that coordinate themselves in secret.
+The show toys with some complex themes like existentialism and nihilism through the fact that there are an unlimited number of other universes with other Ricks and other Morties, so many so that in order to hide from their respective Galactic Governments’ influence, there is a Council of Ricks that coordinate themselves in secret.